chengoiz/chengoiz/README.md

 ## 📚 Featured Projects

 - **FooBook**
-  A full-stack social media platform with React (Web) and Android Studio (Mobile), backed by MongoDB.
+  A full-stack social media platform Android Studio (Mobile), backed by MongoDB.
 Includes features like post creation, commenting, and friend management.
 Designed for a seamless user experience.

 - **Arkanoid Game**
   A classic game built in Java, showcasing object-oriented principles with multiple levels for flexible gameplay mechanics.